Build a Better IEP™

 How did I become a special education advocate?

 It’s been quite a journey to get to this point in my career.
 After 20 years of working in schools, I wanted to do things differently.
-It finally dawned on me that I've been an IEP coach all along!
+It finally dawned on me that I've been an advocate all along!

 Continue Reading...